dsccommunity/xPSDesiredStateConfiguration/README.md

 ### xWindowsOptionalFeature
 Provides a mechanism to enable or disable optional features on a target node.
+This resource works on Nano Server.

 #### Requirements

-* Target machine must be running either a Windows client operating system or Windows Server 2012 or later.
+* Target machine must be running a Windows client operating system, Windows Server 2012 or later, or Nano Server.
 * Target machine must have access to the DISM PowerShell module

 #### Parameters